-The flight to Lukla is on the minds of most people traveling to the region.
+What is the Flight into Lukla Airport Going to be Like?
+The flight to Lukla is on the minds of most people traveling to the Everest region.
 For some people it is the best mountain flight they will ever take!
 If the weather is clear, the scenery is nothing less than world class.
-If you are really lucky, you can see Mt.
-Everest close to the final approach into Lukla Airport.
+If you are really lucky, you can see Mount Everest close to the final approach into Lukla Airport.
 Check out our Everest Base Camp Trek page.

 There are two major challenges with regards to flights in and out of Lukla; the weather and air traffic control.
 With regards to the first of those, the weather plays the biggest role in the ability of flights to operate to or from Lukla.
 If the weather is not clear, the planes will NOT fly.
 This sometimes means that you are stuck in Kathmandu or Lukla for a day or more.